ideamark/breadbot/README.md

   * Type "t que: ans": Teach a dialogue and save it in data/teach.yml

 ## Connect to WeChat
+* Config your WeChat public platform account on https://mp.weixin.qq.com, create the token and enter your url.
+* Run the command "breadbot start", enter your token and ip.
-* Write your token and IP on /etc/bread.cfg, then run command "breadbot start", it will soon connect to WeChat Official Account (https://mp.weixin.qq.com) and u can chat with Bread on WeChat.
+* After that, Breadbot will connect to WeChat public platform and u can chat to it on WeChat.

 ## Seek more
 * Author: Mark Young